zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ## Content

-The workshop is focusing on various tools and python packages published be ZEISS for reading CZI images, exchanging Deep-Learning models and general image processing The following topics will be covered:
+The workshop is focusing on various tools and python packages published by ZEISS for reading CZI images, exchanging Deep-Learning models and general image processing tasks.
+The following topics will be covered:

 - Read, process and write CZIs using [pylibCZIrw] and [cztile]
-- Create a simple [arivis Cloud] Module
+- Train your own model and package it a using the [czmodel] package
-- Train a Deep-Learning Model in [arivis Cloud]
+- Train a Deep-Learning Model on the  [arivis Cloud] platform
 - Use the model in your python code
 - Use the model inside [Napari]
-- Train your own model and package it a using the [czmodel] package
 - Using [czitools] package (experimental)
 - Control ZEN via TCP-IP (experimental) from [Napari]